quintenvandamme/pptos-wiki/wiki/auroraOS/index.md

 ### Aurora 1

-Aurora 1 was the first version for auroraOS series, this version was development.
+Aurora 1 was the first version for auroraOS series, this version is coming in 10th December.

 #### Screenshot